spollard/josh-works.github.io/_posts/2020-07-20-medusa-refactor.md

 Watch/read [part 1]({{ site.baseurl }}{% link _posts/2020-07-20-medusa-start.md %}) if you've not already:

+Here's a walk-through for strategies and tactics to refactor the mythical creature we built last time.
+The refactored code is much improved, and your own understanding of your own code will be much improved as well.

 Part 2 is a 14 minute video, contains a _lot_ of information.
 Block out 30-40 minutes to work through it.